sphinx-doc/sphinx/doc/usage/extensions/duration.rst

 Configuration
 =============

-Configure this extension using a ``duration_options`` dictionary.

-.. confval:: print_slowest
+.. confval:: duration_print_slowest
    :type: :code-py:`bool`
    :default: :code-py:`True`

    Show the slowest durations in the build summary.

-.. confval:: durations
+.. confval:: duration_n_slowest
    :type: :code-py:`int`
    :default: :code-py:`5`

    Maximum number of slowest durations to show in the build summary.
    The durations are sorted in order from slow to fast.
 Only the ``5`` slowest durations are shown by default.
-Set this to ``-1`` to show all durations.
+Set this to ``0`` to show all durations.

    .. versionadded:: 8.3

-.. confval:: print_total
+.. confval:: duration_print_total
    :type: :code-py:`bool`
    :default: :code-py:`True`